Installation#

 SEP Configuration#

-From a users perspective Starburst Gateway acts as a transparent proxy for one or more clusters.
-The following configuration tips should be taken into account for all clusters behind the Starburst Gateway.
+Starburst Gateway acts as a transparent proxy for one or more clusters.

-If all client and server communication is routed through Starburst Gateway, then process forwarded HTTP headers must be enabled:
+If you route all client and server communication through Starburst Gateway, enable process forwarded HTTP headers:

 http-server.process-forwarded=true

-This setting is also required for SEP to authenticate in the case TLS is terminated at the Starburst Gateway.
-Normally it refuses to authenticate plain HTTP requests, but if http-server.process-forwarded=true it authenticates over HTTP if the request includes X-Forwarded-Proto: HTTPS.
+This setting is also required for SEP to authenticate when TLS terminates at the Gateway.
+Normally, SEP refuses to authenticate plain HTTP requests, but with http-server.process-forwarded=true, SEP authenticates over HTTP when the request includes X-Forwarded-Proto: HTTPS.

 routing: